 The doctor will ask about your symptoms and health history.
 A physical exam will be done.

 An infection may be suspected by the symptoms.

 A sample of fluids may be taken from the suspected area.
 The sample will be tested for bacteria.
 Samples may be taken with:

 - Stool samples

-- Lumbar puncture —to test the cerebrospinal fluid that protects the brain and spinal cord
+- Lumbar puncture—to test fluid around the brain and spinal cord

-- Cultures of abscesses, skin lesions, soft tissues, wounds, or other areas where an infection is suspected
+- Cultures of abscesses, sores, soft tissues, wounds, or other areas

-These tests may not always be done.
-They may only be done for severe infections or infections that are not responding to treatment.
+These tests are not always done.
+They may only be done for severe infections and those that do not get better.